r-figu/skin.arctic.horizon.2/Readme.md

-The skin has been (minimally) tweaked to cover my needs: Kodi Matrix running on a Nvidia Shield (2017) and using Emby Server as media server.
+The skin has been (minimally) tweaked to cover my needs: Currently running Kodi Matrix on a Nvidia Shield (2017) and using Emby Server as media server.
 I have zero expertise with kodi skinning and not much time to look into it, so there's probably a much better way to do all the tweaked stuff.

 Main differences:

 - Hide top menu search icon/bar
 - Incorporate [languageflags](https://github.com/r-figu/skin.arctic.horizon.2/tree/main/media/languageflags) into the skin and clean/add missing flags (ISO 639-2/T 3 letter code)
+- Change fullscreen widget controls position
+- Hide fullscreen/row plotbox
+- Hide ratings and aired info
+- Note: Do not combine Fullscreen widget with other widgets

 Many thanks to jurialmunkey for his brilliant and awesome work!
 I've been running the Arctic skins for years.